Hydraulic turbines: types and classification

 The Francis turbine is an internal flow reaction turbine that combines both radial flow and axial flow concepts.

-It consists of a fixed part, with curved guides called deflectors (or distributor), and a mobile element with blades, also curved, called a rotor.
-The deflectors’ inclination can adjust the blades’ flow, thus regulating the turbine’s speed.
+It consists of a fixed part with curved guides called deflectors (or distributor) and a mobile part with blades, also curved, called rotor.
+The inclination of the deflectors can be adjusted to adjust the flow applied to the blades, thus regulating the speed of the turbine.

-It is a type of turbine very suitable for medium-high heads with medium flow rates, producing very high powers.
+It is a type of turbine very appropriate for medium-high jumps with medium flow rates, being capable of producing very high powers.

 3. Kaplan turbine

-Kaplan turbines are axial-flow reaction water turbines, with a roller similar to a ship's propeller.
+Kaplan turbines are axial flow reaction water turbines, with a roller that operates similarly to a ship's propeller.

 4. Propeller turbine

-Like all water turbines, the propeller turbine consists of a guide ring with guide blades and a rotor.
-Depending on the flow, the propeller turbine can be made with simple regulation (adjustment of guide blades) or double (adjustment of guide vanes and rotor rotation speed).
+Like all hydraulic turbines, the propeller turbine consists of a guide ring with guide vanes and a rotor.
+Depending on the flow, the propeller turbine can be designed with single control (guide vane adjustment) or double control (guide vane and rotor speed adjustment).

 The guide vanes adjust the volume of water flow entering the rotor.
-At the same time, they change the flow direction to enter the rotor with its torque so that the rotor rotates.
+At the same time they change the direction of the flow so that it enters the rotor with its own torque as the rotor turns.

 Author: